-The 20 kV beam performs just as well as the higher energy beams until about 1 mA where the higher energy beams split.
-The 40 kV beam stays with the others until about 2 mA, and the 60 kV stays with the 80 kV until 3 mA.
-The reason for this behavior is that the extra beam voltage doesn't really help until the debris and tug are charged so differently that the extra accelerating voltage is needed for the beam to reach the debris.
+The 20 kV beam performs just as well as the higher energy beams until about 1 mA, where the higher-energy beams begin to outperform.
+The 40 kV beam has similar performance to the higher-voltage beams until about 2 mA, and the 60 kV has similar performance to the 80 kV beam until 3 mA.
+The reason for this behavior is that the extra beam voltage does not increase the force until the debris and tug are charged so differently that the extra accelerating voltage is needed for the beam to reach the debris.
 These departure currents must be the currents at which the potential difference between the two craft is either 40, 60, or 80 kV.
-The SEE current is also a function of the landing energy, which is why the curves aren not quite identical below the departure currents.
+The SEE current is also a function of the landing energy, which is why the curves are not quite identical below the departure currents.